We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The thoughts that come with OCD might also feel too shameful or scary to talk about.
 This shame, coupled with mental health stigma, can make OCD feel more isolating.

+The causes of OCD aren’t yet established.
 Many people with OCD have a genetic predisposition to it.
-But environmental factors could be at play, as can your temperament.
+But environmental factors could also be at play, as can your temperament.

 A few things can also trigger OCD, such as: